Scott M. Graffius of Exceptional PPM and PMO Solutions Contributes to PMI's A Guide to the Project Management Body of

 About Exceptional PPM and PMO Solutions™

-Exceptional PPM and PMO Solutions™ helps organizations achieve their strategic objectives and business initiatives via world-class project management.
-The professional services firm provides expert advisory, training, and facilitative consulting services related to project, program, portfolio, and PMO management in agile, traditional/waterfall, and hybrid development and delivery frameworks.
+Exceptional PPM and PMO Solutions™ (http://Exceptional-PMO.com) helps organizations achieve their strategic objectives and business initiatives via world-class project management.
+The professional services firm provides expert advisory, training, and facilitative consulting services related to project, program, portfolio, and PMO management inclusive of agile, traditional/waterfall, and hybrid approaches to the development and delivery of products and services.

 Journalists can visit our newsroom and follow us on Facebook, Twitter and LinkedIn.